coatingrus/incredible-planet/src/pages/index.md

 title: Home
 sections:
   - type: section_hero
-    title: A New Roof At A Fraction Of The Cost!
+    title: Have Your Roof Coated for A Fraction Of The Cost Of Replacment!
     section_id: hero
+    content: >-
-    content: Save yourself thousands by using our service.
-Have peace of mind with our Minimum 10 year guarantee
+      Save yourself thousands by using our service.
+Have peace of mind with our Minimum 10 year guarantee.
+Our Coating can be applied to:

+      * RVs

+      * Flat Roofs

+      * Metal Roofs

+      * Trailers

+      * Driveways

+      * And More!
     image: /images/img_1914.jpg
     actions:
       - label: Learn More